Skip to main content

 ABBOTSFORD, BRITISH COLUMBIA, JUL 8 – Rogers is using managers from other provinces to replace striking workers and has refused to negotiate since June 19, 2025, escalating tensions with the union.

-• Workers in Abbotsford, B.C. have been on strike since June 19, 2025, exercising their legal right amid ongoing labor disputes.
+• Workers in Abbotsford, B.C., have been on a legal strike against Rogers Communications since June 19, 2025, over contract disputes.

-• Michael Phillips, USW Local 1944 President, expressed frustration that Rogers appears to be taking advantage of a gap in Canada’s new anti-scab law instead of engaging in sincere negotiations.
+• Michael Phillips, USW Local 1944 President, expressed strong frustration that Rogers is choosing to take advantage of a gap in the new federal anti-scab law instead of engaging in sincere negotiations.

 Insights by Ground AI